UI benefits replace part of the income you lose when you become unemployed.

 Apply for benefits online using the Claimant Portal.

-How you became unemployed - quit, laid-off - is one determination of personal eligibility.
+How you became unemployed (quit, laid-off, or fired) is one part of your personal eligibility.

-You may qualify for unemployment insurance benefits depending on your reason for separation.
+You may qualify for benefits depending on your reason for separation.

 Back to top